-With travel to 60 countries under my belt I thought that these 100 travel tips – garnered from my mistakes, time on the road and talking to fellow travelers would be of interest.
-The travel tips are all broken down by category.
+With travel to 60 countries under my belt, I thought that these 100 travel tips – garnered from my mistakes, time on the road and talking to fellow travelers would be of interest.
+The travel tips are all broken down by category including general travel, tech, accommodation, planes, trains, foods and more.
+Some are intuitive and many are just common sense reminders.

 General travel tips